chdmwu/localForest/README.md

 // Train the models
 // assumes trainingDataRDD is a RDD[LabeledPoint]
-val forests = DistributedForest.train(trainingDataRDD, forestParameters)
+// IMPORTANT: Each partition of trainingDataRDD will be trained on in parallel.
+To train a vanilla random forest, ensure your RDD only has 1 partition. val forests = DistributedForest.train(trainingDataRDD, forestParameters)

 // persist the trained forests in memory